hdmonline/Traffic-Simulation/README.md

 the intersection.

 ## Cellular automata model
-The corridor is modeled as a cellular automata where each section of each lane of the road is modeled as a cell that is either empty, or contains a single vehicle.
-Vehicles move from cell to cell in traveling through the road network using certain movement rules that are encoded into the simulation.
+In the event-oriented model, the traffic flow is driven by sequence of events.
+In the simulation engine, we have a priority queue data structure, i.e., future event list (FEL) to hold all unprocessed events.
+In each simulation loop, the event with the smallest time stamp would be removed and handled.
+Each event can change the state variables and schedule new events.

 ## Process-oriented queueing model
-This model is similar to the eventoriented queueing model described above, and should produce identical or nearly identical results, but is implemented using either the activity scanning or process-oriented world view.
+This model is similar to the event-oriented queueing model described above.
+In this model, the traffic flow is driven by pausing and resuming each vehicle thread.
+In the thread of the scheduler, there are two list.
+One is the event list (FEL) implemented in a priority queue, the other is the waiting vehicle list which is implemented bya a LinkedList.
+Even though this model is implemented by multi-thread programming, there is only one thread running at a time, either a vehicle thread or the scheduler thread.